DaveBenham/VenomModules/README.md

 - **Square** - The -1 octave passes through a second flip flop and slew is applied.

 ### DRIVE knob and CV input
+Controls the amount of gain applied to the final mix.
+The large knob establishes the base gain ranging from 0 (off) to 10 (x10).
+The CV is scaled one for one and inverted and/or attenuated by the small attenuverter knob.
+The final effective gain is the sum of the scaled CV plus the base knob, clamped to a value between 0 and 10.

+High gain levels result in saturation via the tanh limiter at the output.

 ### IN input
 The input is AC coupled to make sure the input is bipolar.
 This is a requirement of the algorithms used to produce the octaves.